defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/65-modlishka.md

 cp extra/docker/* .
 ```

-Modlishka can take command line areguments or a config file.
-We are opting to use the config file.
+Modlishka can take command line arguments or a configuration file.
+We are opting to use the configuration file.
 Lets add the following to `~/Desktop/op/docker/modlishka/modlishka-data/config.json`

 ```json
 {